liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 ![note](../../images/tip-pen-paper.png) **Note:** Due to the lifecycle mapping of Eclipse and Maven, it is unsafe to manually insert or overwrite the `.classpath` and `.project` files and `.settings` folder.
-IDE automatically produces these files when a project is imported, or updates them when the POM is updated.
+IDE automatically generates these files when a project is imported or updated.

 ---

 The `m2e-core` plugin will delegate project configuration of your Liferay Maven plugin to the `m2e-liferay` project configurator.
-Thus, the `m2e-wtp` project configurator will execute which will convert your Liferay WAR package into and Eclipse flexible web project.
+Thus, the `m2e-wtp` project configurator will execute, which converts your Liferay WAR package into an Eclipse flexible web project.
 Next, the `m2e-liferay` configurator will execute and look for the Liferay Maven plugin to be registered on the POM effective model for WAR type packages.
 If no Liferay Maven plugin is configured on the effective POM for the project, the project configuration will not continue.
 If the plugin has been configured, the following settings must be specified:

-- *pluginType*
+- *plugin.type*
-- *liferayVersion*
+- *liferay.version*
 - *liferay.maven.plugin.version*
-- *autoDeployDir*
+- *auto.deploy.dir*
-- *appServerDeployDir*
+- *app.server.deploy.dir*
-- *appServerLibGlobalDir*
+- *app.server.lib.global.dir*
-- *appServerPortalDir*
+- *app.server.portal.dir*

 There are various ways to satisfy these properties-- in the Maven profile (recommended), in the `pom.xml` directly, or in the parent POM.
 Here's an